mairiobrien/mairiobrien.github.io/_pages/about.md

 My main research interests are:

-  * **White dwarf atmospheres**: Identifying, characterising and fitting spectra of white dwarfs in the ultraviolet (Hubble STIS) and optical (VLT X-shooter).
+  * **White dwarf atmospheres**: Identifying, characterising and fitting spectra of white dwarfs in the ultraviolet (Hubble STIS), optical (VLT X-shooter), and infrared (JWST NIRSpec and MIRI).
 Analysing the composition of planetary debris accreted onto helium-rich atmosphere white dwarfs.
 Testing state-of-the-art atmosphere models on multi-wavelength datasets to identify opacity issues.
   * **White dwarf demographics (samples and surveys)**: Statistics of local volumes of white dwarfs identified by Gaia - 40 pc (optical) and 13 pc (ultraviolet and infrared).
 Space density, completeness and age/mass distribution analysis.